ansys/pyacp/doc/source/user_guide/howto/launch_configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To switch between the launch modes, you can specify the ``launch_mode`` argument
-when calling :func:`.launch_acp`.
+when calling :func:`.launch_acp` function.
 Note that the selected launch mode must already
 be configured with ``ansys-launcher``.

 .. testcode::